at a Glance...

 In the sitting room you’ll find big squidgy sofas, heaps of cushions, books, games, a television, warm rugs, good lighting and a wood burning stove.

 Upstairs all the bedrooms have some kind of beach view.
 There are two good-sized bedrooms and the views from both are lovely.
 You can easily see the sea from both beds.
-The bunk room is suitable for adults or older teenagers as well as kids.
-The third double is a bit tight but it makes up for it with the view.
-Lastly there is a single room, styled with a child in mind.
+The bunk room is suitable for adults and older teenagers as well as children.
+The third double is tight but it makes up for it with the view down the beach.
+There is also a single room, styled with a child in mind.
 It’s a full size single bed so an adult would also be comfortable here.

 The guests who’ve most loved it here have been happy to enjoy this wild coast in all weathers, to feel nature wash over them, watch the birds and boats, waves and winds come and go.

 We think the house best fits 6 adults and balance children, but you can fit 9 adults.
 The kitchen table is built for 6 on chairs.
 One of the double bedrooms upstairs is tight.
 The fridge is an under-counter fridge.
 You can’t store food for a week in it.
 The pantry is small under the stairs.
 Hot water – the house is 300 years old.
 The tank isn’t huge so you will have to wait a short period of time between full baths.
 Supermarket delivery trucks can’t get down the track to the house.
 Use Click and Collect services or bring shopping with you.